OREL-group/Project-Management-FA-24/FINAL PAPERS/Hyunji_Lee.md

 ### Key Features
-(Key features ofColLife include a robust student profiles and social networking system, allowing students to connect, share interests, and form study groups within the campus community.
+Key features of ColLife include a robust student profiles and social networking system, allowing students to connect, share interests, and form study groups within the campus community.
 The platform also offers an integrated event calendar and RSVP system, centralizing campus events and enabling easy participation tracking for students and staff.
 To keep the community informed, ColLife provides a streamlined channel for important updates and information relevant to the campus community through its news and announcements feature.
 Academic engagement is fostered through course discussion forums, facilitating academic discussions and peer support for enrolled students.
 Recognizing the practical needs of students, the platform incorporates a marketplace for textbooks and student items, enabling students to buy, sell, or exchange items within the campus community.
 To ensure a seamless user experience, ColLife integrates with university systems, connecting with course registration, grade portals, and other institutional systems.
 These features are designed to create a comprehensive digital ecosystem that enhances student life, improves communication, and streamlines access to campus resources.
 By offering these tools in an open-source platform, ColLife aims to foster collaboration and continuous improvement driven by the needs of its users.
-[Comment_1]: <> )
+[Comment_1]: <> ()

 ### Open Source Management Strategies